Kern Valley State Prison investigating third inmate death this year as a homicide - NewsBreak

 DELANO, Calif.
 (KGET) — Kern Valley State Prison officials are investigating the death of an inmate as a homicide after he was attacked by two other prisoners.

 Officials said officers responded to an attack on the maximum-security recreational yard at approximately 10 a.m.
 Friday.
-Inmates Anthony Ramirez and Michael Calders allegedly Sidney Kang with two inmate-manufactured weapons.Matthew Queen guilty of second-degree murder in ‘Bakersfield 3’ member’s death
+Inmates Anthony Ramirez and Michael Calders allegedly Sidney Kang with two inmate-manufactured weapons.Julian Boyd talks about his daughter Katie Boyd-Britt

 Kang was taken to the prison’s treatment center for treatment, but his injuries were so severe they required an ambulance to transfer him to a hospital.
 He did not survive his injuries and was pronounced dead at 10:41 a.m, according to a press release.